HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 the structure.

-The committee reconmended that Sunny draft a resolution to present
+The committee recommended that Sunny draft a resolution to present

 to Council.

-sUnny said this was a GMP allocation for a COIIlIIler'Cial structure that
+Bell Mountain Sports Sunny said this was a GMP allocation for a commercial structure that

-hands and the new owner has proposed some mxlifications to the
+hands and the new owner has proposed some modifications to the

 front of the building.
 Sunny said he had no problems with the new